casper-ecosystem/casper-js-sdk/resources/migration-guide-v2-v5.md

 # V2 to V5 Migration Guide

-`Casper JS SDK V5` introduces significant **breaking changes**, essentially rewriting the SDK from the ground up to enhance usability, align it with Casper SDKs in other languages, and incorporate new features for the Casper 2.0 (Condor) update.
+`Casper JS SDK V5` introduces significant **breaking changes**, essentially rewriting the SDK from the ground up to enhance usability, align it with Casper SDKs in other languages, and incorporate new features for the Casper 2.0 update.

 This guide will walk you through the key changes and provide detailed examples to help you transition your code seamlessly.